 Chestnuts are trees or shrubs in the genus Castanea, and are in the same family as oaks and beeches.
 They are not related to horse chestnuts (whose nuts are poisonous) or to water chestnuts.
 There are four species of commercial importance.
 The American chestnut of the eastern United States was once the most important species of tree in North America (Figure 1).
 They are the hardiest of all chestnuts.
 They can withstand temperatures as low as

--50°F (zone 3).
-The American chestnuts were practically eliminated by the fungal disease called chestnut blight, between about 1910 and 1950.
+50°F. The American chestnuts were practically eliminated by the fungal disease called chestnut blight, between about 1910 and 1950.
 The nuts of American chestnuts are high quality and very sweet, but they are too small to be considered commercially important.
 The trees are so susceptible to the chestnut blight disease they are not feasible to grow commercially.
-The European and Japanese chestnuts and their hybrids collectively make up about 25% of the chestnuts in international commerce.
+The European and Japanese chestnuts and their hybrids collectively make up about 15% of the chestnuts in international commerce.
 Their nut size is very large, but their quality and flavor are the poorest of all chestnut species.
 The European chestnut trees usually have little or no resistance to the chestnut blight.
 Japanese chestnuts usually have some degree of blight resistance.
 Both of these species are marginally hardy in zone 5.

-Chinese chestnuts make up about 75% of chestnuts in world commerce.
-Almost all are grown in China, and almost all of those are sold in Japan.
-Chinese chestnuts are the most variable of all the species.
-The growth form may range from a low, spreading shrub to a tall timber tree.
-The nut size ranges from smaller than the Americans to larger than the largest Japanese and Europeans.
+ranges from smaller than the Americans to larger than the largest Japanese and Europeans.
 The nut quality can be variable, but is usually quite high, and is not necessarily related to the nut size.
-The measures of nut quality such as flavor, appearance, peelability, kernel texture, and storage quality, are almost always superior in the Chinese chestnut when compared to the Japanese and Europeans.
+The measures of nut quality such as flavor, appearance, peelability, kernel texture, and storage quality, are almost always superior in the Chinese chestnut when compared to the Japanese and Europeans (Figure 2).
 This species is variable in hardiness.
 Chinese chestnut trees from southern sources might not survive even one mild winter in southern Iowa.
 The hardiest can survive -40°F with no damage.
 Some Chinese x American hybrids can be so hardy as to survive

 -50°F.